Jayne Mansfield: Discography

 In 1962, 20th Century Fox Records released the album Jayne Mansfield Busts Up Las Vegas, a recording of her Las Vegas revue The House of Love.
-In 1964 MGM Records released a novelty album called Jayne Mansfield: Shakespeare, Tchaikovsky & Me, in which Mansfield recited Shakespeare's sonnets and poems by Marlowe, Browning, Wordsworth, and others against a background of Tchaikovsky's music.
+In 1964 MGM Records released the novelty album Jayne Mansfield: Shakespeare, Tchaikovsky & Me, in which Mansfield recited Shakespeare's sonnets and poems by Marlowe, Browning, Wordsworth, and others against a background of Tchaikovsky's music.
 The album cover depicted a bouffant-coiffed Mansfield with lips pursed and breasts barely covered by a fur stole, posing between busts of Tchaikovsky and Shakespeare.
 The New York Times described the album as a reading of "30-odd poems in a husky, urban, baby voice".
-The reviewer went on to remark that "Miss Mansfield is a lady with apparent charms, but reading poetry is not one of them."
+The reviewer wrote, "Miss Mansfield is a lady with apparent charms, but reading poetry is not one of them."

-In 1965, Jimi Hendrix played bass and added lead in his session musician days for Mansfield on two songs – "As The Clouds Drift By" and "Suey" – released as a 45-rpm single by London Records in 1966.
+In 1965, Jimi Hendrix played bass and added lead in his session musician days for Mansfield on two songs, "As The Clouds Drift By" and "Suey", released as a 45-rpm single by London Records in 1966.
 Ed Chalpin, the record producer, claimed that Mansfield played all the instruments on the singles.
-According to Hendrix historian Steven Roby (Black Gold: The Lost Archives Of Jimi Hendrix, Billboard Books), this collaboration occurred because they shared the same manager.
-"Wo ist der Mann" sung in German and released by Polydor Records in Austria was much in demand immediately after its release in August 1963.
+According to Hendrix historian Steven Roby (Black Gold: The Lost Archives Of Jimi Hendrix, Billboard Books), this collaboration occurred because they shared a manager.
+"Wo ist der Mann", sung in German and released by Polydor Records in Austria, was much in demand immediately after its release in August 1963.
 The A-side featured Hans Last's "Snicksnack-Snuckelchen".
-The Original Sound label released two original songs from the soundtrack of The Las Vegas Hillbillys – "That Makes It" (an answer to The Big Bopper's "Chantilly Lace") on the A-side, and "Little Things Mean a Lot" on the B-side – in 1964.
+In 1964, the Original Sound label released two original songs from the soundtrack of The Las Vegas Hillbillys, "That Makes It" (an answer to The Big Bopper's "Chantilly Lace") on the A-side and "Little Things Mean a Lot" on the B-side.

 Personal life

-Mansfield had a daughter with her first husband, public relations professional Paul Mansfield.
-She was the mother of three children from her second marriage to actor/bodybuilder Mickey Hargitay.
-She also had a son with her third husband, film director Matt Cimber.
+Mansfield was allegedly intimately involved with many men, including Claude Terrail (owner of the Paris restaurant Tour d'Argent), Robert F. Kennedy, John F. Kennedy, Brazilian billionaire Jorge Guinle, producer Enrico Bomba, and her attorney Samuel S. Brody.
+She met John F. Kennedy through his brother-in-law Peter Lawford in Palm Springs, California, in 1960, but their alleged affair did not last.
+In 1967, film critic Whitney Williams wrote of Mansfield in Variety: "her personal life out-rivaled any of the roles she played".